Suboxone vs. Vivitrol

 - Preventing relapse due to the possibility of withdrawal symptoms

 Like Suboxone, Vivitrol isn’t for everyone.
-Instead, it’s important to speak with your doctor or treatment professional to determine which medication is best for you.
+Speak with your doctor or treatment professional to determine which medication is best for you.

-Suboxone treatment and the Vivitrol shot both have their pros and cons.
-Similarly, everyone is different – so every treatment program is different.
-The Vivitrol shot may work great for one person, while another may have an adverse reaction and be more compatible with Suboxone.
 Both drugs are equally effective at reducing cravings and preventing relapse.
-However, Vivitrol doesn’t treat withdrawal symptoms – something that is terribly difficult to overcome.
+However, Vivitrol doesn’t treat withdrawal symptoms.
 As a result, if you are withdrawing from opioids, your treatment program may consist of both Suboxone and Vivitrol, or it may only consist of Suboxone.

-In the end, the best way to know which drug used in medication-assisted treatment is right for you.
-At Agape Treatment Center, our addiction specialists are eager and willing to answer your questions about Suboxone and the Vivitrol shot.
-If you or a loved one is suffering from addiction and is looking into medication-assisted treatment in Fort Lauderdale, don’t wait another day.
-Reach out today to learn about your treatment options.
+At Agape Treatment Center, our addiction specialists are ready to answer your questions about treatment with Suboxone or Vivitrol.
+If you or a loved one suffer from addiction, don’t wait another day.
+Agape Treatment Center offers medication-assisted treatment in Fort Lauderdale.
+Call us today to learn about your treatment options.
 You are more than an addiction – and your recovery can begin today.